galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <question-title></question-title>
 >
 > 1. Can you create an output where only odd years are considered?
-> 2. Do you need to change any pre-chosen parameter for question 1?
+> 2. Do you need to change any pre-selected parameter for question 1?
 >
 > > <solution-title></solution-title>
 > >
-> > 1. yes, if you set metadata variable = Year and metadata values = 2007, 2009, 2011, 2013, 2015
+> > 1.
+Yes, if you set metadata variable = Year and metadata values = 2007, 2009, 2011, 2013, 2015
-> > 2. yes, set "group the sample" to _Year_
+> > 2.
+Yes, set "group the sample" to _Year_
 > >
 > {: .solution}
 >
 {: .question}

-# Use case 2: time series plot
+# Use Case 2: Time Series Plot

-Time series analysis is mainly known for forecasting.
+Time series analysis is primarily known for forecasting.
 A time series can be seen as an example of a random or stochastic process, which we can use to visualise seasonal differences {% cite DeGooijer2006 %}.